malintha/multi_uav_simulator/readme.md

 # Multi-UAV-Simulator

 An efficient and robust multi drone simulator based on ROS (Robot Operating System).
+The dynamics of the drones are modeled using a set of ODEs and solved via GSL.
+The trajectory tracking is performed using the geometric tracking controller proposed in [2], and a standalone implementation of the same can be found at https://github.com/malintha/geo_controller/.

 ![Cover Image](https://raw.githubusercontent.com/Malintha/multi_uav_simulator/master/cover.png)